The Busy Beaver Competition: a historical survey: Historical overview

 With the coming of the web age, researchers have faced two problems: how to announce results, and how to store them.
 In 1997, Heiner Marxen chose to post them on Google groups, but it seems that the oldest reports are no longer available.
 From 2004, most results have been announced by sending them by email to several people (for example, the new machines with 6 states and 2 symbols found by Terry and Shawn Ligocki in November and December 2007 were sent by email to six persons: Allen H. Brady, Gr\'egory Lafitte, Heiner Marxen, Pascal Michel, Christophe Papazian and Myron P. Souris).
 Storing results have been made on web pages (see websites list after the references).
 Brady has stored results on machines with 3 states and 3 symbols on his own website.
 Both Marxen and Michel have kept account of all results on their websites.
 Moreover, Marxen has held simulations, with four variants, of each discovered machine.
 Michel has held theoretical analyses of many machines.
+In February 2022, Shawn Logocki created a Google Group email list: